samihadouaj/Sami-Hadouaj/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         My research work explores the intersection of databases, machine learning, and statistical learning.
-The goal is to leverage database query language to express statistical models and perform statistical inference.
+The goal is to leverage database query language to express statistical models and perform statistical Bayesian inference.

         Please reach out to collaborate 😃
     design: